 Visit Haida Gwaii

 This remote archipelago of islands in northern British Columbia doesn’t receive many tourists.
-But it should, because it has a lot to offer visitors.
+But it should, because it has a lot to offer.
 Haida Gwaii (formerly known as the Queen Charlotte Islands) is home to the Haida Heritage Centre, where you can learn more about the Haida First Nations history and culture.
-There’s also world-class salmon fishing available off its shores, the Pesuta Shipwreck, and SGang Gwaay, a UNESCO World Heritage Site.
+There’s also world-class salmon fishing available off its shores, along with the Pesuta Shipwreck and SGang Gwaay, a Unesco World Heritage Site.

 Most visitors to Vancouver will check out either the Art Gallery, Science World or the Vancouver Museum.
 But the Vancouver Police Museum is the most fascinating and underrated museum in the city.
-It is North America’s oldest police museum and lies in Vancouver’s original Coroner’s Court and City Morgue.
-It houses many artifacts and information about Vancouver’s police force, current initiatives, and the city’s most notorious crimes.
+It is North America’s oldest police museum and occupies Vancouver’s original Coroner’s Court and City Morgue.
+It houses many artifacts along with information about Vancouver’s police force, current initiatives and the city’s most notorious crimes.
 The spookiest part, though, might be their Movies in the Morgue.

 Stargaze in Osoyoos

-British Columbia is home to an infinite amount of lakes, which vary in color, size, and location.
+British Columbia is home to an infinite amount of lakes, which vary in color, size and environment.
 Locals love spending their summers swimming and floating on them.
 But if you want to escape the crowds, visit one of the province’s secret swimming holes.
-Mystery Lake lies in Mount Seymour Provincial Park near Vancouver, but you have to hike three kilometers (1.86 miles) to visit it.
-Heisholt Lake – a turquoise stunner located in an old quarry on Texada Island – is very remote, but as this photo demonstrates, it’s worth the ferry rides.
+Mystery Lake lies in Mount Seymour Provincial Park near Vancouver, but you have to hike 3km (2mi) to visit it.
+Heisholt Lake – a turquoise stunner located in an old quarry on Texada Island – is very remote, but as this photo demonstrates, it’s worth the ferry ride.

-Have a memorable horse-riding holiday at one of the many guest ranches and dude ranches located across British Columbia.
+Have a memorable horseback-riding vacation at one of the many guest ranches and dude ranches situated across British Columbia.
 National Geographic named the luxurious Siwash Lake Ranch one of the world’s most unique lodges.
 Crystal Waters Guest Ranch sits in the heart of BC’s cowboy country.
 Meanwhile, Big Bar Guest Ranch prides itself on being an all-inclusive experience the whole family will enjoy.